TunaErkmen/MyGame-/README.md

 ## :rocket: Demo
-Here iş the link that you can check my demo version of my game :arrow_right:
+Here is the link that you can check my demo version of my game :arrow_right:
  [Truthy Fruity]( https://tunaerkmen.github.io/MyGame-/)

  ## :paperclip: Further Improvements